OpenIndiana/oi-docs/docs/notes/README.md

 continuous integration content management toolchain.
 Discusses Asciidoctor, a Ruby based documentation framework.
-Taking the idea of a documentation management toolchain to the next level, looks at content delivery systems and practices as a whole.Also discusses moving away from database driven CMS systems in exchange for a static HTML web presences where the source lives in GitHub and deploys upon commit.
+Taking the idea of a documentation management toolchain to the next level, looks at content delivery systems and practices as a whole.
+Also discusses moving away from database driven CMS systems in exchange for a static HTML web presences where the source lives in GitHub and deploys upon commit.

 <!-- Improving the OpenIndiana Project -->